-- You complete 20 years of creditable service (not including credit for unused sick leave) regardless of age. - You reach age 60 with five years of creditable service. - You complete 15 years of creditable service as a firefighter or rescue squad worker if killed in the line of duty.
+- You complete 20 years of creditable service (not including credit for unused sick leave) regardless of age. - You reach age 50 with 15 years of creditable service as a law enforcement officer. - You reach age 55 with five years of creditable service as an officer. - You complete 15 years of creditable service as an officer if killed in the line of duty.

-If you do not meet one of these two conditions, your beneficiary(ies) will be able to receive only a return of your contributions.
+If you do not meet one of these conditions, your beneficiary(ies) will be able to receive only a return of your contributions.